 People raised in Independent Fundamentalist Baptist (IFB) churches have heard countless sermons on what the Bible says about sex.
-Teenagers are warned about the dangers of petting, and many IFB church forbid unmarrieds from having any physical contact with each other.
-Young men are characterized as weak horn-dogs and young women are viewed as gatekeepers who are responsible for any untoward sexual advances made by sexually aware boys.
-Young women are given strict orders concerning how to dress and behave to ward off church boys from having sex with them.
-One thing is certain: if a young IFB woman has sex with a boy, it is almost always her fault.
+Teenagers are warned about the dangers of petting, and many IFB churches forbid unmarrieds from having any physical contact with each other.
+Young men are characterized as weak horn-dogs and young women are viewed as gatekeepers who are responsible for any untoward sexual advances made by sexually aware men.
+Young women are given strict orders concerning how to dress and behave to ward off young men from having sex with them.
+One thing is certain: if a young IFB woman has sex with a man, it is almost always her fault.

 One would think that IFB pastors and college leaders would approve of masturbation as a way of dealing with pent-up sexual frustration.
 Unfortunately, masturbation is also a sin.
 As an IFB teenager, I heard pastors who warned church teens about the dangers of masturbation, including, — oh yes they did! — warning that masturbation will make you blind.
 Now lest you think it’s just crazy IFB preachers who have a problem with masturbation, consider this quote by Evangelical pastor Mark Driscoll:

 First, masturbation can be a form of homosexuality because it is a sexual act that does not involve a woman.
 If a man were to masturbate while engaged in other forms of sexual intimacy with his wife then he would not be doing so in a homosexual way.
 However, any man who does so without his wife in the room is bordering on homosexuality activity, particularly if he’s watching himself in a mirror and being turned on by his own male body.

 And then there’s this excerpt from The Village Church’s website: